AntiportaD/hrcomprisk/README.md

 <!-- badges: end -->

-The goal of hrcomprisk is to estimate Nonparametric Cumulative-Incidence Based Estimation of the Ratios of Sub-Hazard Ratios to Cause-Specific Hazard Ratios
+The `hrcomprisk` package aims to estimate Nonparametric Cumulative-Incidence Based Estimation of the Ratios of Sub-Hazard Ratios to Cause-Specific Hazard Ratios

 ## Installation